Bureau of Alcohol, Tobacco, Firearms and Explosives: Ruby Ridge Siege controversy

-The Ruby Ridge Siege began in June 1990.
+The Ruby Ridge standoff began in June 1990.
 Randy Weaver sold two unregistered short barrel shotguns to Kenneth Fadeley, an ATF informant.
 This transaction was recorded and presented to the court.
+Weaver's court date was changed to the day after his original day but Weaver was not notified, and did not appear.
 Weaver refused to face his accusers and became a fugitive from justice.
 He maintained the barrels were a legal length, but after Fadeley took possession, the shotguns were later found to be shorter than allowed by federal law, requiring registration as a short-barreled shotgun and payment of a $200 tax.
-ATF firearms charges against Weaver, but offered to drop the charges if he would become an informant.
+ATF brought firearms charges against Weaver, but offered to drop the charges if he would become an informant.
 After Weaver refused to cooperate, ATF passed on false information about Weaver to other agencies that became part of a misleading file that profiled Weaver as having explosive booby traps, tunnels, and bunkers at his home; growing marijuana; having felony convictions; and being a bank robber.

 At his later trial, the gun charges were determined to be entrapment and Weaver was acquitted.
 However, Weaver missed a February 20, 1991, court date because U.S. Probation Officer Richins mistakenly told Weaver that the trial date was March 20, and the US Marshals Service (USMS) was charged with bringing Weaver in.
 Weaver remained with his family in their mountain top cabin.
 On August 21, 1992, a USMS surveillance team encountered Weaver, a friend and family members on a trail near the cabin, resulting in a shootout that killed US Marshal Bill Degan, Weaver's son Samuel, and Weaver's pet dog.
 FBI Hostage Rescue Team (HRT) members surrounded the cabin.
 The next day, HRT sniper Lon Horiuchi fired at Weaver, missing and killing Weaver's wife.
 A subsequent Department of Justice review and a Congressional hearing raised several questions about the actions of ATF, USMS, USAO, and FBI HRT and the mishandling of intelligence at the USMS and FBI headquarters.
 The Ruby Ridge incident has become a lightning rod for legal activists within the gun rights community.

+Rodney King riots

 On May 1, 1992, 50 ATF agents were summoned upon to provide extra support for local police departments in Los Angeles County in response to the ongoing Rodney King riots.
-The next day, the ATF activated its Special Response Team tactical unit to escort firefighters in high-risk areas, pair up with local police in protecting certain establishments, and execute search warrants for looted firearms.
-During the riots, a total of 4,690 firearms were looted and stolen; over the next 10 days, ATF recovered few more than 200 firearms.
+The next day, ATF activated its Special Response Team tactical unit to escort firefighters in high-risk areas, pair up with local police in protecting certain establishments, and execute search warrants for looted firearms.
+During the riots, a total of 4,690 firearms were looted and stolen; over the next 10 days, ATF recovered fewer than 200 firearms.